-Many things can disrupt a WiFi signal from walls and other wireless devices, to a microwave oven.
+Many things can disrupt a WiFi signal, from walls and other wireless devices to a microwave oven.

 Even though there are many things that degrade a signal there are things that can be done to get a better signal.

-Having a good router is a start but individual devices also need to be able to send and receive a good broadcast.
+Having a good router is a start, but individual devices also need to be able to send and receive a good broadcast.

-Here is our picks for the best long range WiFi dongles.
-As always be sure to read the reviews on Amazon or elsewhere to be sure a unit is a good fit for you.
+As always, be sure to read the reviews on Amazon, here, or elsewhere to be sure a unit is a good fit for you.

 Our Picks for Best WiFi USB Adapters with High Gain Antennas

-Panda makes many good WiFi adapters including the PAU09.
+Panda makes many good WiFi adapters, including the PAU09.

-It has very good range with two large antennas to help transmit and receive a signal better.
+It has a very good range with two large antennas to help transmit and receive a signal better.

 It is a good unit for a desktop or laptop that needs a signal boost.